SciML/ModelingToolkitCourse/docs/src/lectures/lecture6.md

 sol = solve(prob; initializealg=ShampineCollocationInit(dt))
 ```

-The `ShampineCollocationInit` solves the initial conditions by essentially taking a small step forward in time and then updating the initial condtions with that solve.
+The `ShampineCollocationInit` solves the initial conditions by essentially taking a small step forward in time and then updating the initial conditions with that solve.
 If this doesn't work, we can instead do this manually.

 ```@example l6
 prob = ODEProblem(sys, [], (0, dt))